feliblo/dbtective/CONTRIBUTING.md

 #### Code Style

+- Install prek on the repository using `prek install` to enable pre-commit checks.
 - Follow Rust conventions and use `cargo fmt` to format code
 - Run `cargo clippy` to catch common mistakes
 - Write clear, self-documenting code with meaningful variable names